ShenhanQian/GaussianAvatars/README.md

 ### Hardware Requirements

 - CUDA-ready GPU with Compute Capability 7.0+
-- 12 GB VRAM (to train to paper evaluation quality)
+- 11 GB VRAM (we used RTX 2080Ti)

 ### Software Requirements

 - Conda (recommended for easy setup)
-- C++ Compiler for PyTorch extensions (we used Visual Studio 2019 for Windows, GCC for Linux)
+- C++ Compiler for PyTorch extensions (we used Visual Studio 2019/2022 for Windows, GCC for Linux)
-- CUDA SDK 11 for PyTorch extensions, install *after* Visual Studio or GCC (11.7 tested on Linux)
+- CUDA SDK for PyTorch extensions, install *after* Visual Studio or GCC
 - C++ Compiler and CUDA SDK must be compatible
 - FFMPEG to create result videos